chronick/middleman-bower-template/README.md

 I'll likely be tweaking this a bunch as I go, however.

-##Included helpers
+##Included helpers and other goodies
-I have included a few helpers to help out with orgainizing information on your site, as well as include typekit and google analytics easily.
-The helpers are found in config.rb.
+I have included a few helpers to help out with organizing information on your site.
+They are located in ```helpers/```.

 To get typekit or analytics inclusion, simply add your account name/code to the appropriate places.

-Also remember to add the site name, keywords, and description in config.rb.
+Also remember to add the site name, keywords, and description in ```helpers/meta.
 If you want to include a page-specific one of these, they will be appended to the overall site's.

 ##Contribute